Crash Course (web series): Formats

 Crash Course video series feature various formats depending on the host's presentation style as well as the subject of the course.
 However, throughout all series, the show's host will progressively elaborate on the topic(s) presented at the beginning of the video.
 Early on in the history of the show, the Green Brothers began to employ an edutainment style for episodes of Crash Course, using humor to blend entertainment together with the educational content.

-The World History series featured recurring segments such as the "Open Letter," where Green reads an open letter to a historical figure, period, item, or concept.
+The World History series featured recurring segments such as the "Open Letter", where Green reads an open letter to a historical figure, period, item, or concept.
 Occasionally he converses with a naïve, younger version of himself whom he calls "Me from the Past"; this character usually has naïve or obvious questions or statements about the topic of the video.
 A running joke throughout the series is that the Mongols are a major exception to most sweeping generalizations in world history, noted by the phrase "Wait for it... the Mongols".
 Mentions of this fact cue the "Mongoltage" (a portmanteau of "Mongol" and "montage"), which shows a drawing of Mongols shouting "We're the exception!" followed by a three-second clip of a scene from the 1963 film Hercules Against the Mongols depicting a village raid.
 Green also frequently encouraged his viewers to avoid looking at history through Eurocentric or "Great Man" lenses, but instead to be conscious of a broader historical context.

-For U.S. History, Green followed the tone set by World History and put an emphasis on maintaining an open, non-Western view of American History.
+For US History, Green followed the tone set by World History and put an emphasis on maintaining an open, non-Western view of American History.
 In addition, the "Open Letter" was replaced by a new segment called the "Mystery Document", in which Green would take a manuscript from the fireplace's secret compartment and read it aloud, followed by him guessing its author and the source work it is excerpted from.
 If incorrect, he would be punished by a shock pen.
 While the Mongoltage was largely absent, mentions of America's national pride during the series would cue a new "Libertage", which consisted of photos associated with America atop an American flag, with a guitar riff and an explosion at the start and end of the montage, respectively.

-The Biology program featured the recurring segment "Biolo-graphy," during which Hank relayed a short biography of someone who was associated with the topic of the episode.
+The Biology program featured the recurring segment "Biolo-graphy", during which Hank relayed a short biography of someone who was associated with the topic of the episode.
 Additionally, at the conclusion of each episode, Hank provided YouTube annotations with links to every subtopic he explained within the video.
 He also noted that the successor series to Biology, Crash Course Ecology, would follow in the spirit of the former series.